microsoft/winget-pkgs/README.md

 # Contributing

 This project welcomes contributions and suggestions.
+Also to experience the real world of open source.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Follow the instructions provided by the bot.
 You will only need to do this once across all Microsoft repositories using our CLA.